 Durable medical equipment

-In the later stages, Alzheimer’s can have a negative impact on mobility.
+In the later stages, Alzheimer’s can impair mobility.

-Over time, it may cause difficulty walking or moving around, and durable medical devices might be helpful.
-These might include:
+Over time, it may cause difficulty walking or moving around.
+Durable medical equipment might be helpful.
+This might include:

 Medicare Part B will cover medically necessary durable medical equipment that you use at home.